 In a nutshell: year-round, warm clear water, consistent surf, well-patrolled beaches (35 beaches are patrolled all year) and those phenomenal point breaks.
 With over 50kms of beaches, it’s pretty rare that you can’t pick up a wave somewhere on the Gold Coast, even if it means taking out a longboard to surf one-foot waves (like in the photo above, taken at Burleigh).
 They’re just some of the reasons there are more active surfers per capita on the Gold Coast than any other place on earth.

 When Should You Go Surfing on the Gold Coast

-The Gold Coast — particularly the point breaks — love a good groundswell and these generally hit the Gold Coast between November and July, with the best period around February to March, the Australian summer.
+The Gold Coast — particularly the point breaks — love a good groundswell and these generally hit the Gold Coast between November and July, with the best period around February to March, late in the Australian summer.
 During summer the winds tend to turn onshore in the afternoon, but if there’s swell around there are a couple of places that are perfect in the northerly winds that make the point break waves crumble.

 What Surfing Gear Should You Take to the Gold Coast